 The second related project has identified a number of companies from different commercial sectors from different parts of the world that are rated highly on the Sustainable Asset Management or Dow Jones Sustainability indices.
 It is intending to explore how sustainability is integrated into the delivery of projects in these organisations.
 By looking at different companies in different sectors operating in different cultural settings the project will seek out best practice within generic project management and look to produce a standard model whereby ‘sustainability interventions’ can be made at points in the project life cycle.

-The Knowledge Exchange (CKE) connects our University’s research, knowledge and expertise with industry, building relationships and accelerating change especially in the construction industry.
+The Centre for Knowledge Exchange (CKE) connects our University’s research, knowledge and expertise with industry, building relationships and accelerating change especially in the construction industry.
 It serves as a regional hub for professionals and academics to share best practice and celebrate excellence.

 We currently run the following networks:

 Working with key stakeholders, industry professionals and the Government, this organisation drives the change agenda in construction, housing and regeneration, offers cross-disciplinary networking and support, and aims to improve industry performance in order to produce a better built environment.

 Championing the development and use of building information modelling (BIM) in the construction industry, this network offers BIM advocates and leaders a platform to share their experiences from across the sector.

 This established network continues to support future-proofing for businesses, providing industry with the latest research and thinking on sustainability.

 CKE offers sustainability-focused events, training sessions and online discussions, as well as a bespoke consultancy service.
 Please visit our webpages for more information: www.leedsbeckett.ac.uk/CKE